Gilbert de Lacy

-The churchyard and church at Clodock, some of which dates from the time of Gilbert de Lacy.
-De Lacy gave the church to Llanthony Priory in the 12th century.

 Gilbert de Lacy (died after 1163) was a medieval Anglo-Norman baron in England, the grandson of Walter de Lacy who died in 1085.
 Gilbert's father forfeited his English lands in 1096, and Gilbert initially only inherited the lands in Normandy.
 The younger de Lacy spent much of his life trying to recover his father's English lands, and eventually succeeded.
 Around 1158, de Lacy became a Templar and went to the Holy Land, where he was one of the commanders against Nur ad-Din in the early 1160s.
 He died after 1163.

 Background and family

 Gilbert de Lacy was the son of Roger de Lacy, who in turn was the son of Walter de Lacy who died in 1085.
 (Note: The evidence for this is detailed in W. E. Wightman's work on the Lacy family, where he disproves the occasionally encountered ancestry of Gilbert being the son of Emma de Lacy who was in turn a daughter of Walter de Lacy, with Emma being the sister of Roger de Lacy.
 This pedigree is based on a 16th-century source, but no contemporary record gives this ancestry.
 Wightman argues that Gilbert was the son of Roger rather than Roger's brother Hugh due to his inheritance of Roger's lands in Normandy.)
 Roger de Lacy was banished from England in 1096, and his estates were confiscated.
 These lands, which included substantial holdings along the border with Wales, were given to Pain fitzJohn, Josce de Dinan and Miles of Gloucester.
 Roger de Lacy's lands in Normandy, however, were not confiscated, as they were held of the Bishop of Bayeux in feudal tenure.